PlastiBots/PixmobLEDWristBandControl/README.md

 A) Just get it working as is:  If just want to download the Prod version to a M5StickC Plus (or similar ESP32):
 1) If you are new to Arduino/PlatformIO, suggest googling setup tutorials - there are plenty out there
-2) Download the TEST version and load up in PlatformIO or Arduino IDE
+2) Use the version (main.cpp) and load up in PlatformIO or Arduino IDE (rename to .ino)
 3) You will need the following libraries:  Adafruit NeoPixel, IRremoteESP8266, IRsend, Wire, U8g2Lub
 4) Download the code to the M5StickC Plus.
 Using the "B" button on the side near the screen, you can select the modes.
 Select a mode, then click the "A" button on top to start the sequence.
 To have repeat, click and hold "B" for a few seconds to enable repeat.
 NOTE!
 I didn't get as far as putting an interrupt on the "B" button, so to get out of repeat mode, just keep clicking it for a few seconds until it catches and breaks out of the loop.